szetumer/cloud_levelup_pkg/README.md

 All tests should pass.
 If they don't, check that you are in a virtual environment and consider running a troubleshooting script in the appropriate scripting language.

-## Level 1: Setting Up an Azure Subscription, Resource Group, and Some Storage
+## Level 1: Azure Subscription, Resource Group, and Some Storage

 In this level, you will need to login to Azure and do the following.
 - create a subscription
 - create a resource group